Pablorossl/PassFort/README.md

 # 🛡️ PassFort

-PassFort is a modern, user-friendly platform for generating and managing secure passwords.
-It features a customizable password generator, password manager (planned), and a responsive, accessible web interface.
-The project is designed for easy migration to React and backend integration with Django.
+**PassFort** is a modern, user-friendly platform for generating and managing secure passwords.
+It features a customizable password generator, a planned password manager, and a responsive, accessible web interface.
+The project is structured for easy migration to React and backend integration with Django.

 ---

 ## 🚀 Features

 - Customizable password generator (length, uppercase, numbers, symbols)
-- Password strength indicator
+- Password strength indicator with professional color feedback
-- Copy-to-clipboard functionality with feedback
+- Copy-to-clipboard functionality with instant feedback
-- Responsive and accessible UI
+- Responsive, mobile-first, and accessible UI
 - Light/Dark mode toggle
-- Professional, modern design
+- Modern, professional design
+- Modular codebase (CSS/JS by feature)
 - Ready for backend integration (Django REST API)
 - Well-structured for future migration to React